shrikale32/chatwithdocsbe/README.md

 # Chat With Docs Backend

 Chat with docs allows users to chat with PDF documents.
+The project is designed to provide a seamless chat experience where users can upload PDF files and interact with an AI assistant in the context of uploaded documents.

 ### Application Architecture